-How do the best designers do it?
-They seem to consistently produce great work without ever struggling with creative block.
-The truth is they do come across creative block but they have ways to get past it easier than others.
+It may be difficult to believe but the truth is that the best designers do come across creative block but they have ways to get past it easier than others.
 There is one technique they use that you may not be aware of when you only see the final finished work of art.
-Let’s see what that is.

 Quantity Leads to Quality

 In the book Art & Fear, authors David Bayles and Ted Orland tell of a study of quality vs quantity:

 The ceramics teacher announced that he was dividing the class into two groups.
 All those on the left side of the studio, he said, would be graded solely on the quantity of work they produced, all those on the right solely on its quality.

 His procedure was simple: on the final day of class he would bring in his bathroom scales and weigh the work of the “quantity” group: fifty pounds of pots rated an “A”, forty pounds a “B”, and so on.
 Those being graded on “quality”, however, needed to produce only one pot — albeit a perfect one — to get an “A”.

 Well, grading time came and a curious fact emerged: the works of highest quality were all produced by the group being graded for quantity!

 It seems that while the “quantity” group was busily churning out piles of work — and learning from their mistakes — the “quality” group had sat around theorising about perfection, and in the end had little more to show for their efforts than grandiose theories and a pile of dead clay.

 We’ve always been led to believe “quality over quantity” is the way to go, which makes sense on the surface but the reality is that the best path to quality, is actually quantity.

 This doesn’t mean you should be giving your clients 10 different design options but it does mean you should be experimenting more to discover the best option for the project you’re working on.
 It also doesn’t mean you should be working from 7am to 11pm everyday.
 You know the importance of taking regular breaks to avoid burnout.